 Current Research and Scholarly Interests Dr. Wang is the Director of Stanford Center for Magnetic Nanotechnology, and the Co-PI of the Stanford Center for Cancer Nanotechnology Excellence.
 His research interests lie in nanotechnology and information storage, including magnetic/spintronic biochips, in vitro diagnostics, cell sorting, magnetic nanoparticles, nano-patterning, spin electronic materials and sensors, as well as magnetic integrated inductors and transformers.

 Current Research and Scholarly Interests The main focus of our research is to understand how cells maintain genome integrity by checkpoint mechanisms during chromosome replication.

 Professor of Surgery (General Surgery) at the Stanford University Medical Center

 Current Research and Scholarly Interests Clinical trials in operative procedures such as Nipple-sparing mastectomy, arm lymphatic mapping, skin perfusion and Treatments for Breast Cancer, especially local recurrence.
 Dr. Wapnir is institutional Principal Investigator and Chair for National Surgical Adjuvant Breast and Bowel Project (NSABP) clinical trials.
 Laboratory and translational research includes exploring the activity of breast iodide transporter in breast cancer brain metastasis.

 Ronald F. Dorfman, M.B.B.ch., FRCPath, Professor in Hematopathology, Emeritus

-Current Research and Scholarly Interests As an Emeritus Professor, I no longer have a research laboratory and devote my half-time effort to lymphoma diagnosis and teaching.
+Current Research and Scholarly Interests As an Emeritus Professor, I no longer have a research laboratory and devote my 10% voluntary effort to lymphoma diagnosis and teaching.
 I do devote a small amount of effort to lymphoma research in collaboration with Yaso Natkunam and others in the Department of Pathology.